MichaelThamm/masters-thesis/README.md

 An attached [PDF](https://github.com/MichaelThamm/Masters/blob/main/ProjectExplanation_GitHub.pdf) file is provided in this repo that highlights the top-down foundation of the coding project.

 Python modules required to run the code:
 [Requirements.txt](https://github.com/MichaelThamm/Masters/blob/main/requirements.txt)

+This can be used with *pip install -r requirements.txt* to install all requirements.

 Note: [LIM.Platypus.py](https://github.com/MichaelThamm/Masters/blob/main/LIM/Platypus.py) is the main file that calls the other .py files in this order: